 History of West Ham United

 In May, 1895, West Bromwich Albion beat Aston Villa, in the FA Cup Final in front of 42,560 spectators.
-The game created a sensation and David Taylor, the foreman of the shipbuilding department of Thames Ironworks, suggested to Arnold Hills, that maybe the company should form its own football club.
+The game created a sensation and David Taylor, a foreman working for the Thames Iron Works and Shipbuilding Company, suggested to Arnold Hills, that maybe the company should form its own football club.

 Hills, who had been involved in a bitter industrial dispute with his employees that year, thought that the formation of a football club might help improve the mood of his workforce.
 On 29th June, 1895, Hills announced in his newspaper, the Thames Ironworks Gazette, that he intended to establish a football club.
 The information appeared under the headline: "The importance of co-operation between workers and management".
 He referred to the dispute that had just taken place and insisted he wanted to "wipe away the bitterness left by the recent strike".
 Hills added: "Thank God this midsummer madness is passed and gone; inequities and anomalies have been done away with and now, under the Good Fellowship system and Profit Sharing Scheme, every worker knows that his individual and social rights are absolutely secured."